30 Best Practices for Preventing a Data Breach

 - Education Data Covered Under the Family and Educational Rights and Privacy Act (FERPA)

-In short, much of the information that an organization collects needs to be protected or, at the very least, disaggregated.
+In short, much of the information an organization collects must be protected or, at the very least, disaggregated.
+Financial institutions, in particular, are prime targets for cyber threats, as attackers seek to steal banking credentials, conduct fraudulent transactions, or access credit card details.

 2. Identify areas that store, transmit, collect, or process sensitive data

 Security professionals argue that you can’t secure what you don’t know you have.
 Any data breach prevention strategy needs to include learning where you store, transmit, collect, or process sensitive data.
-As part of the identification process, you might want to consider using an asset detection technology that can help you locate and catalog:
+As part of the identification process, you might want to consider using asset detection technology that helps you locate and catalog:

 - Virtual Machines (VMs)